Access the Series: Enrolling now in The Estate Registry. →

 The Strategy:

-Technical preparation of a charcuterie board featuring shaved Parmesan, marinated olives, and walnuts
+Building a charcuterie board with shaved Parmesan, marinated olives, and walnuts

 The Art of the Selection

-Macro detail of a blue cheese and honey stuffed fig, a technical anchor for the charcuterie board
+Blue cheese and honey stuffed fig on a charcuterie board

 Prep Time 7 minutes